Thermal Interface Materials

 Advantages of CondAlign’s Materials

-- The anisotropic character of the material enables transporting heat in only one direction.
+- The anisotropic character of the material enables directional heat transfer.

 - Better wetting of the surfaces, leading to better overall heat transfer.